hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/072_practical_vedanta_part_ii.md

 exist in time, and end in time.
 These are settled doctrines of the Vedanta, and as such the heavens are given up.

-We have seen in the Samhitâ that the idea of heaven was that it was eternal, much the same as is prevalent among Mohammedans and Christians.
+We have seen in the Samhitā that the idea of heaven was that it was eternal, much the same as is prevalent among Mohammedans and Christians.
 The Mohammedans concretise it a little more.
 They say it is a place where there are gardens, beneath which rivers run.
 In the desert of